-Since the digital revolution took hold, competition in the retail space has become more fierce than ever before.
-In a crowded marketplace in which brands are fighting for the attention of a finite pool of consumers, customers have elevated their expectations of retailers, demanding competitive prices, higher quality goods, and a wider range of inventory — not to mention brand transparency, the application of cutting edge technology, and speedy delivery times for e-commerce sellers.
+Since the digital revolution took hold, competition in the retail space has become fiercer than ever before.
+In a crowded marketplace where brands are fighting for the attention of a finite pool of consumers, customers have elevated their expectations of retailers, demanding competitive prices, higher quality goods, and a wider range of inventory — not to mention brand transparency, the application of cutting edge technology, and speedy delivery times for e-commerce sellers.

 At the same time, consumer tastes are changing more quickly than ever before.
-In fact, according to Shopper-First Retailing report, 59 percent of e-commerce best sellers change on a monthly basis.
+In fact, according to a Shopper-First Retailing report, 59% of e-commerce best sellers change on a monthly basis.
 That’s a lot of balls to keep in the air, and every team — marketing, finance, IT, merchandising, business intelligence, and executives alike — is part of the juggling act.

 Making Every Team Customer-Obsessed

 In a retail marketplace flooded with competition and shifting preferences, customers aren’t brand-loyal anymore — they’re experience-loyal.
-According to a Walker study, the customer experience will overtake price and product as the key brand differentiator by 2020.
 To pull out ahead of the competition, brands need to be placing the customer experience above all else.

 While different teams face different challenges, they all ultimately need to be working toward this goal — and, of course, using the same set of data to do it.
 That means breaking down silos so that all teams can focus on a customer-centric approach.